briankendall/multipart-backup/README.md

 ### Issues and future work

-- Doesn't yet have a way to specify partitions by GUID, but probably will eventually.
+- Doesn't yet have a way to restore to a partition by UUID, but probably will eventually.

 - Not sure if it's Python 3 compatible, but I may go out of my way to ensure that in the future.